arturoalbero/Material25-26/EN-DWES/PU4/03-deepening-into-the-service-layer.md

     return ResponseEntity.ok().body(file);
 }
 ```
+> **DO YOU KNOW...** The pattern filename:.+ in Spring is used within a `@RequestMapping` or `@GetMapping` annotation to capture a path variable named filename that can include any character, including dots, allowing for file extensions to be part of the path.
+>
+> This is particularly useful for serving files with specific names and extensions, such as result_20200225.csv or archivo demo.pdf.

 We can limit the size of files allowed to be uploaded by adding the following properties to *application.properties*: